 Another pledge parents can take is the Lock Your Meds pledge.
 Read through the information at lockyourmeds.org to learn how you as a parent can take a stand against prescription drug abuse and better protect your children.
 This site has several good resources and reminders.

 Yet another helpful site our LPC would like to share with parents offers some great free resources, as well as a recorded webinar, about vaping and prescription drug abuse.
 About one-quarter of all high school students report that they have used an e-cigarette in the last 30 days.
 One in five high school seniors reports that having misused prescription drugs.
 These figures are especially frightening in light of recent news stories that confirm the dangers associated with both vaping and with opioid addiction.
 The tool kit on this site includes a digital course for high school students to help them make healthy, informed decisions about drugs.
 While some of the resources on this site are intended for educators, they are great for parents, too, with discussion guides, activities, printables and more (all free).

 For families who may have a more immediate need with substance abuse issues, Ms. Roberts recommends the Cenikor website.
 Cenikor has a location in San Marcos for Adult and Adolescent Intensive Outpatient Servces.

 Ms. Roberts is available to talk to students or parents during regular school hours.
 Contact her at 512-753-8045 for any questions.
-Students can drop by Ms. Roberts’ office on the second floor of Cavness-Reed Hall to make an appointment any time.
+Our Texas boarding school students can drop by Ms. Roberts’ office on the second floor of Cavness-Reed Hall to make an appointment any time.